johnrigsby1970/MMONavigator/README.md

 ### Initial experience

 * The program will appear at the top center of your screen.
 In a game like Pantheon - Rise of the Fallen, it will wrap around the game compass.
-* The program will be transparent and will not obscure your game with the exception of the game compass.
+* The program will be transparent and will not obscure your game except the game compass.
 * The finger icon button will always show.
-By default this will appear to the left of the game compass, in the case of Pantheon.
+By default, this will appear to the left of the game compass, in the case of Pantheon.
 * The initial game profile is set to Pantheon - Rise of the Fallen.
 * The game will watch your clipboard for location updates.
 Type /loc to set the location in this program.
 * Set a desired destination location and the program will update the direction to the destination.
 * The program will update the direction every time the location is changed.
-* Lets say you die, and there isnt a summoner available.
+* Lets say you die, and there isn't a summoner available.
 Type /loc to get your current location.
 Then press the target button to the right of the
 * location to compy the location as your destination.
 Now revive and type /loc.
 * The program will update the directions to guide you to your corpse.
 * Another use case is to guide you to a known location in the world, say a named mob in the middle of a forest.

 ### Use with Everquest or Project 1999.

+* Since the program is defaulted to Pantheon style coordinate system, you will need to edit the watcher configuration to use the Everquest style.
+Go to the gear icon and click the right ost button next to the location text box.
+* Select the game profile you want to use.
 * In Everquest the location is written to a log file.
-It only writes to the log file once you turn logging on in game.
+It only writes to the log file once you turn logging on in your game.
 * The program will watch the log file for location updates.
 Type /loc to set the location in this program.
 * Enter a destination, or if you have a corpse, copy the location to destination, revive yourself and start pressing /loc as it guides you to your corpse.